khaefner/buffer_overflow/README.md

 The above writes 501 `A chars` to memory

 ---
-`Action:`  Take a screen shout of your main memory layout
+`Action:`  Take a screen shot of your main memory layout
 ---

 Now by checking the registers with the `info registers`